MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

             }
             else
             {
-                // Title bar customization using these APIs is currently
+                // In the case that title bar customization is not supported, hide the custom title
-                // supported only on Windows 11.
-In other cases, hide
-                // the custom title bar element.
+                // bar element.
                 AppTitleBar.Visibility = Visibility.Collapsed;

                 // Show alternative UI for any functionality in